ArtBlocks/artblocks-contracts/contracts/V3_CHANGELOG.md

   - V1's `projectTokenInfo`, `projectScriptInfo`, and `projectDetails` are now broken out into:
     - `projectStateData` - Information relevant to minters/purchasers
     - `projectScriptDetails` - Information relevant to rendering tokens
-    - `projectMetadata` - Information relevant to understanding the project as a work of art
+    - `projectDetails` - Information relevant to understanding the project as a work of art (same function as pre-V3 core)
     - `projectArtistPaymentInfo` - Information relevant to artists as they manage their primary and additional payment accounts